anup-moitra/foundational-linux-training/01-understanding-linux-concepts/07-who-uses-linux.md

 ## ✅ Conclusion

-Linux’s flexibility, security, and open-source foundation make it the operating system of choice for countless industries—from technology giants and government agencies to education, research, and even kitchen appliances.
+Linux’s flexibility, security, and open-source foundation make it the operating system of choice for countless industries, including technology giants, government agencies, education, research, and even kitchen appliances.
 Its prevalence in critical environments reinforces the importance of Linux skills in modern IT and opens a wealth of career opportunities for those who master it.

 > 💡 **Next Up:**
 > We will explore the key differences between Linux and Windows, a fundamental concept for system administrators and a common topic in technical interviews.